dragan0107/dragan0107/README.md

 - 🔭 I’m currently working on some Full-stack applications to practice all the knowledge I acquire over time..
 - 🌱 I’m currently learning more about React.
 - 🤔 I’m constantly trying to get better, and to get a good grasp about how these technologies exactly work in the background.
-- 💬 As of know, I think I possess enough knowledge for an internship, or Junior position.
+- 💬 As of now, I think I possess enough knowledge for an internship, or Junior position.
-- 📫 How to reach me: e-mail: gacee016@live.com - Discord: DRIP#4832
+- 📫 Reach me out via e-mail: gacee016@live.com - Discord: DRIP#4832

 <!--